brianellin/bsky-mcp-server/test/thread_examples_results.md

               <content>
                 but from a social health perspective?
 Maybe?

-Idk, I feel like the thing that stuck with me the most leaving FB after being on feed for quite a while was IMO people weren&apos;t meant to be exposed to numbers as big as social media exposes us to constantly.
+Idk, I feel like the thing that stuck with me the most leaving FB after being on feed for quite a while was IMO people weren't meant to be exposed to numbers as big as social media exposes us to constantly.

 I guess that is why I like the slower feeds
               </content>